Diana predicted Charles would struggle as king and his latest outburst over leaky pen proves her right

 “Being Prince of Wales produces more freedom now and being King would be a little bit more suffocating,” she continued, rather cryptically.
 “And because I know the character, I would think that the top job, as I call it, would bring enormous limitations to him and I don’t know whether he could adapt to that.”

-Cut t0 28 years later.
+Cut to 28 years later.
 Diana is resting in peace and 73-year-old Charles is now king and married to Camilla, and the two are throwing temper tantrums over leaky fountain pens.

 In the 2020 documentary Diana: The Truth Behind the Interview, former Daily Telegraph editor Sir Max Hastings reflected on the princess’ bombshell 1995 interview, which she initially approached him about.